Western Historic Radio Museum

 Front Panels - The front panel of the SP-600 is pretty easy to remove and it should be stripped of the dial escutcheons, the plastic window for the band switch dial and the meter so that you have just the panel itself.
 Cleaning can be done with dish soap and water or any other sort of mild cleaner.
 I avoid using Windex because it has ammonia as its active cleaner which can remove some kinds of paint used for panel nomenclature.
 Glass Plus which is ammonia free seems to work very well.
 Most panels will have some chipping that can be touched up using matched paint.
 The panel can then be lightly polished or waxed if desired since the original paint is super tough.

 Repainting the Front Panel - This should only be done if the panel is really in poor shape and doesn't look very good after cleaning and polishing.
 First, if you want to maintain originality, have the front panel paint matched at an automotive paint shop.
-This way you end up with high quality paint (with hardener catalyst added) that's the correct color.
+This way you end up with high quality paint that's the correct color.
 Many automotive paint stores will fill spray cans with the matched paint for a nominal fee.
 This makes painting the panel much easier.
+One can is usually more than enough paint to do a single front panel about three or four times.
+You probably will have to spray the panel at least twice since usually the first try will have too much paint applied.

-The original paint is very, very tough and will require a couple (at least) applications of heavy-duty epoxy stripper.
-Make sure the panel is super clean and degreased.
-Original SP-600 panels look like they didn't use a primer and since you are going to have to fill the engraving you don't want to have anything that is going to add more paint than is necessary.
+The original paint is very, very tough and will require a couple (at least) applications of heavy-duty methylene-chloride epoxy stripper (this usually isn't available anymore so use any type of epoxy stripper and hope for the best.)
+After stripping, make sure the panel is super clean and degreased.
+Original SP-600 panels look like they didn't use a primer and since you are going to have to fill the engraving you don't want to have anything that's going to add more paint than is necessary.
 Spray a couple of coats and see how the engraving looks.
-If it's still pretty sharply defined, spray another coat.
-Three coats should be the maximum.
+If it's still pretty sharply defined and the panel coverage looks good then stop.
+Too much paint will fill the engraving and prevent proper nomenclature filling.
+Two coats should be the maximum.
 Let this dry for at least a day or two.
+Most automotive paints will "shrink" somewhat while drying.
+At first the nomenclature will look like there is too much paint applied but wait a day and see how the paint looks after it has fully dried.

-For the nomenclature fill, I mix Artists Acrylics of White, Raw Sienna and a little Black to end up with a Manila color.
+Nomenclature Fill - For the nomenclature fill, I mix Artists Acrylics of White, Raw Sienna and a little Black to end up with a Manila color.
 "Pure white" will look way, way too bright.
 Do only one or two sets of engraving at a time.
 Apply the paint with a brush into the engraving and you don't have to be real careful - just paint it in.
-Let the paint set for about two minutes.
-Use a small piece of paper towel folded a couple of times that has been dampened (not dripping wet) with Glass Plus.
+Let the paint set for about one minute.
+Then use a small piece of paper towel folded a couple of times that has been dampened (not dripping wet) with Glass Plus.
 Don't use Windex - only Glass Plus works for removing the excess fill paint without damaging the panel paint.
-Lightly rub the dampened paper towel in a circular motion with the paper towel absolutely flat on the panel.
-As the excess paint is beginning to come off, flip the paper towel over to the clean side to continue to remove the excess paint.
-I always have several pieces of towel ready because you'll need at least two pieces (four sides) to remove the paint.
-Let the paint in the engraved area set for a few minutes more and then wipe the area down again with another dampened paper towel to fully clean the area I usually have to apply some more fill paint and repeat the process to get the lettering to really look professional and proper.
+This will probably take two Glass Plus wipes to get all of the excess paint off of the panel.
+Most likely some of the engraving fill will also be removed.
+Redoing the fill a couple of times is normal and this results in the best looking engraving fill.
+I always have several pieces of towel ready because you'll need at least two pieces (four sides) for each set of engraving to remove the excess paint.
+Let the paint in the engraved area set for a few minutes more the second time and then wipe the area down again with another dampened paper towel to fully clean the area.
+Once the engraved fill has set for about 10 minutes, then the engraved area can be carefully wiped with a flat dry paper towel to make sure the engraved area is dry.
 Let the fill paint dry for a day.
-Finally, use carnauba wax and apply a nice matte polish to the panel.
+Finally, use carnauba wax and apply a nice polish to the panel.
 It will look great.

 Chassis Cleaning with Easy-Off Oven Cleaner - SP-600 receivers were normally used in controlled environments during their active lives.
 However, most of the receivers have now become victims of poor storage in humid areas such as garages, basements or worse - sheds.
 The moisture damage to the aluminum usually shows up as oxidation and dullness to the finish or, worst case, pits.
 This kind of damage can be somewhat removed by using Sodium Hydroxide.
 A convenient way to apply Sodium Hydroxide is with Easy-Off Oven Cleaner (EOOC.)